1. Initiatives

 Eligibility

-Selected candidates must:
+Selected candidates were required to:

 • have five years of recognized professional practice in theatre;